kubernetes-sigs/lws/keps/257-Subgroup-leader-only/README.md

 still keeping exclusive topology on the workers.

 ### Notes/Constraints/Caveats (Optional)
-As mentioned in Non-Goals, this KEP assumes that the leader does not request TPU resources.
+As mentioned in Non-Goals, this KEP assumes that the leader does not request accelerator resources.

 <!--
 What are the caveats to the proposal?